deformed-cactus/pgn/readme.txt

 README

-This is a program that allows you to input algebraic notation from 2700chess.com and return a pgn.
+This is a program that allows the user to input algebraic notation from 2700chess.com and output the move notation in pgn (portable game notation) format, which can then be read by popular chess analysis programs like lichess, chess.com, Stockfish, and others.
+This program only will convert notation in formats identical to that used by 2700chess.

+For example, a chess move on 2700chess is listed in the format

+1 e4 e5

+which cannot be read by a pgn reader.
+It has to be written as

+1. e4 e5

+instead.
+This program automates the conversion process.

-You need Java to run this program.
+Java is required to run this program.

-Instructions to convert algebraic notation to pgn:
+Instructions:

+Download the repository, which will henceforth be referred to as pgnr.

-First you need to copy the moves of the game (and only the moves) and save them as a .txt file.
-The file needs to be saved in the same folder as this program.
+Copy, paste and save the game moves (and only the moves) from 2700chess in algebraic notation, as a .txt file in pgnr.

-Then, open your command line and navigate into the program's repository, which is called "pgn".
+Open your command line and navigate into pgnr.

-To start the program, write java main.java in the command prompt and hit return/enter.
+Run the main.java program.

-The program will ask you for the name of the file where you saved the algebraic notation.
+The program will request the name of the txt file containing the moves that were copy/pasted.
 Type in the name of that file and hit return/enter.

-The pgn notation is then returned.
-You can copy it from the command line into lichess analysis board for example, or into a word processor and save as a pgn.
+The converted notation is then returned in the command line, which can be copied into chess analysis software/pgn readers.

-You can test the program on the "test.txt" file in the repository, which already has some algebraic notation that requires conversion to pgn.
+You can test the program on the "test.txt" file in the repository, which already has algebraic notation in the 2700chess format,  that requires conversion to pgn.

+Future updates will include usability improvements.